 He was educated at the City of London School, followed by the University of Oxford, where he studied modern languages, and undertook a DPhil in Yiddish Drama.
 During his time at university, David performed a physical comedy act that contrasted with the trend towards stand-up comedy in live performance comedy in the 1980s.
 It was then that he met Armando Iannucci (The Thick of It, The Armando Iannucci Shows), who recruited him for news-radio spoof On The Hour.

-An avid tweeter with over 400,000 followers, he now advises companies and brands such as HTC and L'Oreal on their digital and social media output through his own creative agency, as well as making viral comedy videos and pictures for the Huffington Post, Channel 4, the BBC and numerous websites and brands.
+An avid Twitterer, with over 400,000 followers, David now advises companies and brands such as HTC and L'Oreal on their digital and social media output through his own creative agency, as well as making viral comedy videos and pictures for Have I Got News For You?, the Huffington Post, Channel 4, the BBC and numerous websites and brands.

 Clients range from law firms, the Guardian and BBC News to his local plumbers.
 David's talks and speeches range from out-and-out comedy to specific analyses and tips on how to cut through on social media.
 In 2013 he gave a TEDx Talk titled 'Is the Internet Making Us More Stupider'?

 Hilarious and highly original, David Schneider’s talks look at how the internet and social media are changing us - from the dullest tweet ever to the Cookie Monster's social media meltdown and why you should never trust a Pope on Twitter.
 Ranging in length from 15 minutes to an hour, they are perfect for ending that long conference day on a high or for that tricky time just after lunch where the energy sags.